-CMS has requested, and been granted by the court, until June 23, 2017 to determine its position with respect to the subject matter of the litigation.
-The operation of charitable assistance programs is also receiving increased attention by state regulators, including State Departments of Insurance.
+The operation of charitable assistance programs like that of the AKF is also receiving increased attention by state insurance regulators.
 The result may be a regulatory framework that differs from state to state.
-Even in the absence of the IFR or similar administrative actions, insurers are expected to continue to take steps to thwart the premium assistance provided to our patients for individual market plans as well as other insurance coverages.
-This would have a material adverse impact on the Company's operating results.
+Even in the absence of the IFR or similar administrative actions, insurers are likely to continue efforts to thwart charitable premium assistance to our patients for individual market plans and other insurance coverages.
+If successful, these efforts would have a material adverse impact on the Company's operating results.